BAD-NeRF: Bundle Adjusted Deblur Neural Radiance Fields: Method

 \subsection{Camera Motion Trajectory Modeling}

 As derived in \eqnref{eq_blur_im_formation}, we need to model the corresponding poses of each latent sharp image within exposure time, so that we can render them from NeRF (i.e. $\bF_\theta$).
-Since the exposure time is typically small (e.g. $\le$ 200 ms), we thus approximate the camera motion during exposure time with a linear motion model.
-To be specific, we parameterize two camera poses, one at the beginning of the exposure $\bT_\mathrm{start} \in \mathbf{SE}(3)$ and one at the end $\bT_\mathrm{end} \in \mathbf{SE}(3)$.
-Between the two poses we linearly interpolate poses in the Lie-algebra of $\mathbf{SE}(3)$.
+We approximate the camera motion with a linear model during exposure time which is usually small (e.g. $\le$ 200 ms).
+Specifically, two camera poses are parameterized, one at the beginning of the exposure $\bT_\mathrm{start} \in \mathbf{SE}(3)$ and one at the end $\bT_\mathrm{end} \in \mathbf{SE}(3)$.
+Between these two poses, we linearly interpolate poses in the Lie-algebra of $\mathbf{SE}(3)$.
 The virtual camera pose at time $t \in [0,\tau]$ can thus be represented as

 where $\tau$ is the exposure time. $\frac{t}{\tau}$ can be further derived as $\frac{i}{n-1}$ for the $i^{th}$ sampled virtual sharp image (i.e. with pose as $\bT_i$), when there are $n$ images being sampled in total.
 It can be derived that $\bT_i$ is differentiable with respect to both $\bT_{\mathrm{start}}$ and $\bT_{\mathrm{end}}$.
 For more details on the interpolation and derivations of the related Jacobian, please refer to prior work from Liu et al. \cite{mba-vo}.
 The goal of BAD-NeRF is now to estimate both $\bT_\mathrm{start}$ and $\bT_\mathrm{end}$ for each frame, as well as the learnable parameters of $\bF_\theta$.

-If the two poses are close, we know that the corresponding frame has very little motion blur.
-In this work we only considered linear interpolation between the two poses, but e.g.~higher order splines could be used as well which could then represent more complex camera motions.
-However, in our experiments we found that the linear model works well enough, since the exposure time is usually relatively short.
+Besides the linear interpolation approach, we also explore the trajectory representation with a higher order spline (\ie cubic B-Spline), which can represent more complex camera motions.
+Since the exposure time is usually relatively short, we find that a linear interpolation can already deliver satisfying performance from the experimental results.
+More details on the cubic B-Spline formulation can be found in our supplementary material.